sirh3e/Rust/README.md

 Legend:

 - ✅ Implemented no bugs/🐛 known.
-- ❌ Not implemented and will not be to implement do to C# language bounderies.
+- ❌ Not implemented and will not be to implement do to C# language boundaries.
-- 😐 Rust concept that is not requiered in C#.
+- 😐 Rust concept that is not required in C#.
 - 🚧 Currently under construction will raise NotImplementedException.

 1. Option